distributed-control-systems/SUGAR/internal_structure_and_operations.md

 [a0*b1 + a1*b0,   a0*b0 - a1*b1]
 ```

-As you can see, the results are identical.
-Internally, Sugar stores the **matrix representation** and uses it to perform fundamental operations such as **addition, subtraction, and geometric algebra multiplication**.
-When an inverse is required, it is the matrix that gets inverted.
+Notice that the results are identical.
+Internally, SUGAR stores the **matrix representation** and uses it to perform fundamental operations such as **addition, subtraction, and geometric algebra multiplication**.
+When an inverse is required, it is the matrix representation the one that gets inverted.

-## Advanced Operations
+## Advanced operations

-In Sugar, general functions applied to multivectors are internally executed using the matrix representation, and then the first column is extracted to visualize the result.
+In SUGAR, general functions applied to multivectors are internally executed using the matrix representation, and then the first column is extracted to visualize the result.

-### Inner and Outer Products
+### Inner and outer products

 The **inner and outer products** of multivectors are computed using explicit formulas rather than the matrix representation.
-In these cases, Sugar directly utilizes the vector form instead of the matrix form.
+In these cases, SUGAR directly utilizes the vector representation instead of the matrix representation.

-## Recovering Multivector Components from Matrix Representation
+## Recovering multivector components from the matrix representation

-To retrieve the **multivector components**, simply extract the first column of the matrix representation.
+To retrieve the **multivector components**, SUGAR simply extracts the first column of the matrix representation.

-## Constructing a Matrix Representation from a Multivector Description
+## Constructing a matrix representation from a multivector

-Among various possible matrix representations, Sugar adopts a straightforward approach: stacking transformed rows of the multivector into a matrix.
+Among various possible matrix representations, SUGAR adopts a straightforward approach: stacking transformed rows of the multivector into a matrix.
 Here's an example:

 ```matlab
 >> GA([2 1 0]) % Two positive bases, one negative